lschoe/mpyc/README.md

 MPyC supports secure *m*-party computation tolerating a dishonest minority of up to *t* passively corrupt parties, where *m &ge; 1* and *0 &le; t &lt; m/2*.
-The underlying cryptographic protocols are based on threshold secret sharing over finite fields (using Shamir's threshold scheme as well as pseudorandom secret sharing).
+The underlying cryptographic protocols are based on threshold secret sharing over finite fields (using Shamir's threshold scheme and optionally pseudorandom secret sharing).

 The details of the secure computation protocols are mostly transparent due to the use of sophisticated operator overloading combined with asynchronous evaluation of the associated protocols.